Kick (2014 film): Principal photography

 Nadiadwala and his team visited South Korea in September 2011 at the invitation from the Korea Tourism Organization, and he signed an agreement to shoot portions of this project and others in that country.
 The shooting of the film began on 27 July 2013 in Scotland, where Khan shot a car crash scene and helicopter crash scene in Glasgow.
-Some scenes were shot at Mehboob Studios in February 2014 and at the Film City studio in Mumbai.
-In October 2013, while the shooting was in progress outside the city of Mumbai, the Film Studio Settings and Allied Mazdoor Union asked Sajid to pay them wages for one and a half shifts, which he refused.
+Some scenes were shot at Mehboob Studios in February 2014 In October 2013, while the shooting was in progress outside the city of Mumbai, the Film Studio Settings and Allied Mazdoor Union asked Sajid to pay them wages for one and a half shifts, which he refused.
 The workers stopped shooting for a week and only resumed when Sajid agreed to the worker's demands.
 The shooting of the movie Roy had to be postponed due to Fernandez's commitments to this movie.
 Fernandez started learning the Urdu language specifically for the film with a coach who was hired by Khan.
 While shooting was underway in Mumbai in March 2014, Khan's body double, Ajay, was injured while shooting a stunt scene.
 He was supposed to jump from the first floor of a house onto a railway track, but went through the sugar glass, injuring his face.
 He required hospitalization.

 The film's climax was shot in Poland at the Palace of Culture and Science in Warsaw.

 Khan wanted to shoot part of the film in United Kingdom, but he was refused a visa by the authorities.
-Umbrella (disambiguation).